 Logan Circle is a convenient place for tourists since it is just a few hundred meters to the northeast of the downtown area with the White House and all the other tourist attractions.
 Chinatown’s buzz and excitement is just to the South, and the happening Dupont Circle isn’t far away to the west.

-Logan Circle is well catered to with mid-range and five-star hotels, with some of the city’s best places to stay.
+Logan Circle is well catered to with mid-range and five-star boutique hotels, with some of the city’s best places to stay.
 And, as is the case with much of Washington DC, a great alternative to a hotel stay is to book one of the scores of fully furnished apartments, which represent excellent value for money, and almost make you feel like a resident of the city.